Complete Financial Aid

 - If married, filing jointly, use the primary filer’s information

-- Wait 2 weeks after e-filing your federal income tax return, or 4-8 weeks after submitting taxes by mail
+- Wait at least 2 weeks after e-filing your federal income tax return, or 4-8 weeks after submitting taxes by mail

-If you could not use the IRS Data Retrieval Tool when you first completed your FAFSA because taxes were recently filed, log into your online FAFSA account after your SAR is available and use the tool to update the tax information for yourself and/or your parents.
+If you could not use the IRS Data Retrieval Tool when you first completed your FAFSA because taxes were recently filed, log into your online FAFSA account after your Student Aid Report is available and use the tool to update the tax information for yourself and/or your parents.

-- Log into your FAFSA account at www.fafsa.gov.
+- Log into your FAFSA account at fafsa.gov.